CamilleScholtz/dotfiles/README.md

 apps/arya
 ---------
-Emerge wrapper for Gentoo.
+~~Emerge wrapper for Gentoo.
 Just a very simple bash script but it does the job.
-I wanted to copy the simple syntax of Arch's Pacman & Aura.
+I wanted to copy the simple syntax of Arch's Pacman & Pacuar.~~

+It's now a Pacman/Pacaur wrapper for Arch, Just a very simple bas script but it does the job, I wanted to make the simple Pacman/Pacaur syntax even simpler.

 EDIT: Now with 100% more notification support!